ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 This document does not define how that acquisition occurs.
 However, in order to help facilitate interoperability, it does specify a format for the keys.
-This an encapsulated request ensures that different client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
+This ensures that different client implementations can be configured in the same way and also enables advertising key configurations in a consistent format.
 This format might be used, for example with HTTPS, as part of a system for